 This protocol is built on top of the Dynamic Host Configuration Protocol (DHCP) and uses DHCP options to transmit its data between client and server.
 Applicable DHCP versions are specified in section 1.7.

-Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary